 Cost is always a factor when planning out a project or choosing a software platform.
 The more computing power, storage space, and machines you need to spin up, the more costs you’ll have to plan for.
-Linux is one of the most popular operating systems for cloud-based systems, and Cloud-Native Sisense on Linux is designed to not just build and seamlessly integrate powerful analytics apps into the infrastructure as code (IaC) of choice on any cloud, but also provide significant cost savings.
+Linux is one of the most popular operating systems for cloud-based systems, and Cloud-Native Sisense on Linux is designed to not just build and seamlessly integrate powerful analytic apps into the infrastructure as code (IaC) of choice on any cloud, but also provide significant cost savings.

 This white paper will dig into how Sisense does that, starting with Cloud-Native Sisense’s strengths relating to costs, then breaking down some sample numbers for a Cloud-Native Sisense on Linux deployment.